AnswerDotAI/gpu.cpp/README.md

 Feedback, issues and pull requests are welcome.

-## Style and Design Guidelines
+## Code Guidelines for Contributors

 For contributors, here are general rules of thumb regarding the design and style of the gpu.cpp library:

-Aesthetics - Maximize Leverage and Account for Various Sources of Friction:
+Aesthetics - Maximize Leverage and Account for Sources of Friction:

 - In addition to performance, time-to-grok the codebase, compilation time, number of failure modes for builds are things worth optimizing for.
 - Increase the implementation surface area only when there's a clear goal behind doing so.
 This maximizes leverage per unit effort, increases optionality in how the library can be used, and keeps compile times low.
+- Taking inspiration from the time-tested horizontal extensibility of neural network libraries like PyTorch, to a first approximation the library architecture could be described as a bag of composable functions.
+- Design choices general attempt to blend the composability of functional programming with the performance awareness of data oriented design.

 Overloads and Templates:

-- Particularly for core implementation code, prefer value types over templates where possible.
-It's generally easy to add a more typesafe templated wrapper around a value type core implementation.
-Whereas reversing a core implementation that's templated often leads to a more significant refactor.
+- Prefer value-level types over type-level templates, especially for core implementation code.
+It's easy to add a more typesafe templated wrapper around a value type core implementation.
+Whereas moving templated core implementations from comptime to runtime leads to a more significant refactor.
-- For comptime polymorphism prefer trivial function overloads over templates.
+- For comptime polymorphism, prefer trivial function overloads over templates.
-  Besides compile time benefits, this makes it trivial to reason about which version of a function is being called.
+  Besides compile time benefits, this reasoning about which version of a function is being called becomes explicit and scanable in the codebase.

 Avoid Encapsulation and Methods:

 - To build systems effectively, we need to construct them out of subsystems for which the behavior is known and thereby composable and predictable.
-- Prefer transparency over encapsulation.
+  Therefore, we prefer transparency and avoid encapsulation.
 Don't use abstract classes as interface specifications, the library and its function signatures is the interface.
 - Use struct as a default over class unless there's a clear reason otherwise.
 - Instead of methods, pass the "owning object" object as a reference to a function.
 In general this convention can perform any operation that a method